 9. Kitchens can be a little unforgiving depending on the style and colour of the units.
 Consider changing the hardware and introducing your own style by using china, cookware and spice jars to ‘decorate’ the space.

 10. Is your kitchen lacking in character?
 If you’ve got a gorgeous collection of cookware, consider open shelving or a freestanding dresser.
 Display pretty crockery, cookware and dry goods in jars to inject some personality into the space.

 11. Are you stuck with bog standard tiles?
 Are you looking to give your kitchen our bathroom a bit of a facelift, why not try some tile adhesives?
 You can instantly create character and interest – just make sure that you invest in removable ones…or you could be in trouble!

 12. If you’ve inherited some curtains that just aren’t you, then carefully pack them away and invest in some adhesive window film in rooms that don’t need to cut out the light.
 There are lots of styles to choose from and the sandblasted glass look is a sharp contemporary one that will add a modern edge to your home.

 13. Propped up picture frames and mirrors look eclectic and stylish, use the ‘propping’ technique on furniture and shelves and for greater impact try propping up oversized canvases or full length mirrors from the floor against a wall!

 Top Tip: If you absolutely must decorate your wall, you might like to try hanging your picture frames or photos but 3M Command Strips which will allow you to hang your pictures without creating holes or causing and damage to the walls!

-We hope these tips and tricks help you to make the most of your rented property.
-We’d love to hear if your planning on trying them out, and be sure to let us know your own interior styling techniques in the comments
+Hope this helps you to make the most of your rented property.
+We’d love to hear if your planning on trying them out, and be sure to let us know your own interior styling techniques in the comments.

 Don't miss a thing